genenetwork/gn-docs/api/GN-REST-API-v2.md

 # JSON data

-Standard JSON data (the .json postfix) will return a minimal structure that requires the minimum of parsin.
-Example for `api:mouse.json` can be
+Standard JSON data (the .json postfix) will return a minimal structure that requires the minimum amount of work to parse.
+Example `api:mouse.json` can result in a dictionary of:

 ```js
 {